Skip to main content

 As set forth in JM 9-28.720, eligibility for cooperation or voluntary self-disclosure credit is not in any way predicated upon waiver of the attorney-client privilege or work product protection, and none of the requirements above require such waiver.
 Nothing herein alters that policy, which remains in full force and effect.
 Furthermore, not all companies will satisfy all the components of full cooperation for purposes of JM 9-47.120(2) and (3)(b), either because they decide to cooperate only later in an investigation or they timely decide to cooperate but fail to meet all of the criteria listed above.
 In general, such companies will be eligible for some cooperation credit if they meet the criteria of JM 9-28.700, but the credit generally will be markedly less than for full cooperation, depending on the extent to which the cooperation was lacking.

-Remediation: In order for a company to receive full credit for remediation and avail itself of the benefits of the FCPA Corporate Enforcement Policy, the company must have effectively remediated at the time of the resolution.
+Remediation: In order for a company to receive full credit for remediation and avail itself of the benefits of this Policy, the company must have effectively remediated at the time of the resolution.

-Public Release: A declination pursuant to the FCPA Corporate Enforcement Policy is a case that would have been prosecuted or criminally resolved except for the company’s voluntary disclosure, full cooperation, remediation, and payment of disgorgement, forfeiture, and/or restitution.
+Public Release: A declination pursuant to this Policy is a case that would have been prosecuted or criminally resolved except for the company’s voluntary disclosure, full cooperation, remediation, and payment of disgorgement/forfeiture, and/or restitution/victim compensation.
 If a case would have been declined in the absence of such circumstances, it is not a declination pursuant to this Policy.
-Declinations awarded under the FCPA Corporate Enforcement Policy will be made public.
+Declinations under this Policy will be made public.

 9-47.130 - Civil Injunctive Actions